 I promptly return all my emails.

-I love watching lots and lots television (and not the stuff on PBS or CNN).
+I love watching lots and lots television (and not the stuff on PBS).

-Coffee has no effect on me whatsoever, yet I may very well be addicted to Candy Crush on my ipad.
+Coffee has no effect on me whatsoever, yet I’ve recently overcome an addiction to Candy Crush on my ipad.

 Although I like to think of myself as very “go with the flow” I seem to have an outrageous number of strong opinions on countless unimportant topics.